Dynamic Adversarial Fine-Tuning Reorganizes Refusal Geometry

 \subsection{Causal Interventions Reveal Low-Dimensional but Utility-Coupled Carriers}

-Late-stage R2D2 behavior is controlled by a low-dimensional carrier, but that control is strongly utility-coupled.
-Table~\ref{tab:causal_behavior} reports the behavior-side intervention results.
-At step~250, R2D2 has baseline fixed-source GCG ASR 0.035 and XSTest any-refusal 0.664.
-The single-direction ablation in Eq.~\eqref{eq:single-direction-ablation} reduces ASR to 0.0031 but raises XSTest any-refusal to 0.764.
-The top-3 subspace ablation in Eq.~\eqref{eq:top3-ablation} reduces ASR to 0.0000 but raises XSTest any-refusal to 0.988.
+Late-stage R2D2 behavior is controlled by a small carrier, but stronger control pushes the model back toward broad refusal.
+At step~250, top-3 subspace ablation reduces fixed-source ASR from 0.035 to 0.0000 and raises XSTest any-refusal from 0.664 to 0.988.

-The same pattern is stronger at step~500.
-The R2D2 baseline has fixed-source GCG ASR 0.250 and XSTest any-refusal 0.228.
-The single-direction ablation in Eq.~\eqref{eq:single-direction-ablation} reduces ASR to 0.0031 and raises XSTest any-refusal to 0.364.
-The top-3 subspace ablation in Eq.~\eqref{eq:top3-ablation} reduces ASR to 0.0000 and raises XSTest any-refusal to 0.968.
-These interventions nearly eliminate fixed-source attack success, but they do so by moving the model back toward broad refusal.

-Benign-utility annotations confirm that the causal tradeoff is not merely an XSTest artifact.
-At step~250, R2D2 baseline strict utility is 0.150, lenient utility is 0.633, and mean helpfulness is 0.783.
-The top-3 subspace intervention lowers these to 0.050, 0.250, and 0.300, while increasing benign refusal rate to 0.750.